-THEFT - section 13
+THEFT - section 1

-Within the ECSC, in the nine member states and territories there are sometimes different words used to describe the dishonest appropriation of property belonging to others, (e.g. the words larceny or stealing are often used), and there are sometimes different maximum sentences.
+In the nine member states and territories of the ECSC there are sometimes different words used to describe the dishonest appropriation of property belonging to others, (e.g. the words larceny or stealing are often used), and there are sometimes different maximum sentences.
 For the purposes of this guideline, the word 'theft' will be used generically, to embrace a wide variety of offences of dishonesty, including receiving stolen goods and offences involving fraud or deception, and whether as conspiracy or as substantive offences.